-2.2.22 Although it contains no nationally designated landscapes, the area's countryside and open spaces are an important part of its local distinctiveness.
-Evidence shows that investment in Green Infrastructure would have wide public benefits.

-2.2.23 All the local authorities have produced or are working towards Open Space strategies, which highlight the qualitative and quantitative issues faced by different parts of the area.

-2.2.24 There are a significant number of Sites of Special Scientific Interest, and other locally important sites, such as Sites of Importance for Nature Conservation, and Local Nature Reserves, together with a number of strategically important green corridors, such as those along rivers and canals.
-An area to the north of the plan area has been identified as having the characteristics of a Special Protection Area (see glossary) for wWoodlark and nNightjare.
-This area is under consideration for formal inclusion in the designation process.

-2.2.25 The area has a wide range of habitats, ranging from river washlands to mixed woodland.
-A Local Biodiversity Action Plans covers the whole of the plan area, and identifies those plants and animals of conservation concern, and a lists priority habitats for protection and restoration.
+- 2.2.22 Although it contains no nationally designated landscapes, the area's countryside and open spaces are an important part of its local distinctiveness.
+Evidence shows that investment in Green Infrastructure would have wide public benefits. - 2.2.23 All the local authorities have produced or are working towards Open Space strategies, which highlight the qualitative and quantitative issues faced by different parts of the area. - 2.2.24 There are a significant number of Sites of Special Scientific Interest, and other locally important sites, such as Local Wildlife Sites, and Local Nature Reserves, together with a number of strategically important green corridors, such as those along rivers and canals.
+An area to the north of the plan area has been identified as having the characteristics of a Special Protection Area (see Glossary) for woodlark and nightjar.
+This area is under consideration for formal inclusion in the designation process. - 2.2.25 The area has a wide range of habitats, ranging from river washlands to mixed woodland.
+A Local Biodiversity Action Plan covers the whole of the plan area, and identifies those plants and animals of conservation concern, and lists priority habitats for protection and restoration.
 It also contains action plans for key species, such as water voles and bats, and for key habitats, such as lowland wet grassland.